Advice For Private Tutors Providing Private Tuition -

 - Group Tutoring - Whilst this is only a guideline, if tutoring groups of up to three students, reduce the price per student by approximately one third.

-Although this is a guideline, private tutors usually provide private tuition in subjects that they majored in for
+Although this is a guideline, private tutors usually provide home teaching in subjects that they majored in for

 their first degree and also subjects that they studied at A-Level.
 There are not hard or fast rules for this, so it really depends